petyaracz/RaczRebrus2024/Readme.md

 consonant-initial, like the dative: *Párizs-ok* (Paris-pl), *London-nak* (London-dat).

+Hayes, Siptár, Zuraw, and Londe (2009) demonstrate that that the shape of the stem has specific effects on variable suffixes.
+Specifically, they find that stems prefer front suffixes if

+- the stem ends in a bilabial noncontinuant (\[p, b, m\]).
+- the stem ends in a sibilant (\[s, z, š, ž, č, dž, ts\]).
+- the stem ends in a coronal sonorant (\[n, ṉ, l, r\]).
+- the stem ends in a sequence of two consonants.

 ## Research questions

 Our focus is the back-front variation in back vowel + \<e\> stems.
 These